Tree sponsorship scheme

 Zoe Hammond has sponsored the planting of an oak tree in Williamson Park in memory of her late mother, Josephine Mary Hammond (nee Cross), born in Lancaster in 1950 and who passed away on 27th February 2009.

 "Planting and sponsoring a tree in Williamson Park in the city where my mother and her family came from, provides an uplifting and special place for others to come and remember her, and the tree will endure in her memory and watch over the city when we are not there."

-Mike Kaliszczak has sponsored the planting of a cherry tree in Happy Mount Park.
-The tree planting is "In memory of Lancaster and Morecambe Lion Sue Thorpe and for others to enjoy ther park as much as she did.
+The Lancaster and Morecambe Lions have sponsored the planting of a cherry tree in Happy Mount Park.
+The tree planting is "In memory of Lion Sue Thorpe and for others to enjoy ther park as much as she did.
 From your friends at Lancaster and Morecambe Lions Club."

 Dorothy Mary Cox has sponsored the planting of two cherry trees in Happy Mount Park.

 Claire Wilson has sponsored a cherry tree in Williamson Park in memory of John Wilson.

 Mrs. Mary Milner has sponsored the planting of a beech tree in Hale Carr Cemetery in memory of Philip Valentine Milner who was born in Morecambe on the 14th February 1943 and who died on 3rd February 2014.
 "A loving momento of a lovely man".